paulofelipefeitosa/prebaking-middleware-2020/startup-components/README.md

 ### Markdown Vanilla

-Now you can execute the `Start-up Components Markdown Vanilla` experiment using the following commands:
+After the configuration steps, you can execute the `Start-up Components Markdown Vanilla` experiment using the following commands:
 ``` shell script
 # cd serverless-handlers